 What changes when this is clearly seen?

 The frantic arithmetic stops.
-The project that consumed enormous energy – the project of becoming someone whose life finally adds up to something – quietly dissolves.
+The project that consumed enormous energy, the project of becoming someone whose life finally adds up to something, quietly dissolves.
 Not because you give up, but because the premise that launched it turns out to be false.
 You were never the incomplete entity that needed the world to complete it.
 The “hole at the center” was not a hole in you.
 It was a hole in the account you had accepted about yourself.

 This does not produce a blank, affectless life.
 It produces the opposite.
-When you are no longer scanning every experience for evidence that it justifies your existence, you can be present to it without that particular hunger distorting it.
+When you are no longer scanning every experience for evidence that it justifies your existence, you can be present to it without that hunger distorting it.
 A flat afternoon is no longer a deficiency that needs correcting.
 A difficult period is no longer proof that you are fundamentally broken.
-The Witness-consciousness – Sākṣī-caitanyam – that you have recognized yourself to be is not indifferent to life; it is the luminous presence in whose light life appears at all.
+The Witness-consciousness, Sākṣī-caitanyam, that you have recognized yourself to be is not indifferent to life; it is the luminous presence in whose light life appears at all.
 Engagement is now possible without the undertow of inadequacy pulling at everything.

-The question that opened this article was about pointlessness.
 The answer is not that life secretly has a point you had missed.
 The answer is that you are not the entity for whom pointlessness was ever a real threat.
-The Ātmā – the Self, the awareness that has been present through every moment of the search – was never incomplete, never threatened, never in need of rescue.
-What now becomes visible, from that recognition, is that every moment of ordinary life is already held in something unshakeable.
+The Ātmā, the Self, the awareness that has been present through every moment of the search, was never incomplete, never threatened, never in need of rescue.
+Every moment of ordinary life is already held in something unshakeable.
 Not because the moments are special.
 Because what witnesses them is.